Can Fisker Inc. (FSR) Remain Competitive?

 Morgan Stanley gave a rating of “Overweight” to FSR, setting the target price at $27 in the report published on February 12th of the current year.

-During the last 5 trading sessions, FSR rose by +7.98%, which changed the moving average for the period of 200-days by +125.05% in comparison to the 20-day moving average, which settled at $22.02.
-In addition, Fisker Inc. saw 57.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FSR fell by -10.00%, which changed the moving average for the period of 200-days by +101.17% in comparison to the 20-day moving average, which settled at $22.65.
+In addition, Fisker Inc. saw 41.30% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for FSR